openwdl/wdl/SPEC.md

 Now everything inside of `tasks.wdl` must be accessed through the default namespace `tasks`.

-Each namespace contains: namespaces, tasks, and workflows.
-The names of these needs to be unique within that namespace.
-For example, there cannot be a workflow named `foo` and also an imported namespace named `foo`.
-Also there can't be a workflow and a task in that workflow with the same names, or import two workflows with the same namespace.
-However, you can import two workflows with different namespace names that share all the same tasks.
-For example, you can import namespace 'foo' and 'bar', both of which contain a task 'baz', and you can call 'foo.baz' and 'bar.baz' inside the same primary workflow.
+Each namespace may contain namespaces, tasks, and at most one workflow.
+The names of the contained namespaces, tasks, and workflow need to be unique within that namespace.
+For example, one cannot import two workflows while they have the same namespace identifier.
+Additionally, a workflow and a namespace both named `foo` cannot exist inside a common namespace.
+Similarly there cannot be a task `foo` in a workflow also named `foo`.
+However, you can import two workflows with different namespace identifiers that have identically named tasks.
+For example, you can import namespaces 'foo' and 'bar', both of which contain a task 'baz', and you can call 'foo.baz' and 'bar.baz' from the same primary workflow.

 # Scope